-Enterprises and organizations are discovering the power of cloud-based, distributed training using cloud-native Machine Learning solutions like Kubeflow.
+Enterprises and organizations are discovering the power of cloud-based, distributed training using cloud-native MLOps solutions like Kubeflow.
 However, the vast majority of data science exploration and experimentation occurs on the laptops of data scientists and ML engineers.

 A local laptop provides the fastest, most transparent, most comfortable experience for model development and experimentation to a data scientist.
 They can use all of their favorite tools on their own desktop with zero latency to explore, filter, manipulate, visualize their data, build an initial version of a model, and validate it by training with a small(er) dataset, locally.

 If they bump into problems, they can use their favorite debugging tools to gain full insight into their code and its execution, right on their local machine.